rikutiira/react-partial/README.md

 ### 3. Creating reusable containers

-Perhaps the best feature of Wrappy is how easily it allows you to make composable container components which hold different tasks and can be applied to any component.
+Perhaps the best feature of Wrappy is how easily it allows you to make composable higher order components which hold different logic and can be applied to any component.
 This is a very powerful pattern, allowing you to write declarative code and potentially greatly minimizing the amount of stateful components in your codebase.

 ```js
 //containers.js